 This list is in no way complete, but thinking about these suggestions may perhaps be helpful to some.
 I hope so.
 I’m curious about what has been helpful for others, so I hope you’ll consider sharing a comment or suggestion.

 As Christmas rapidly approaches at my house, excitement builds even with “grown-up children.”
 Memories abound, some painful, but most of them wonderful.
-My house, too, is probably “overdone” with decorations, many of them gifts I received from my mother through the years.
-The ornament featured in the photo seems to tie in perfectly for this post.
+My house, too, is probably overdone with decorations, many of them gifts I received from my mother through the years.
+The ornament in this post’s featured image ties in perfectly for this post.
 It’s a bit nostalgic, pictures a child eagerly waiting for Santa and it’s a gift from; you guessed it, my mother.

 What do you do during the holidays, or any day, to remember loved ones no longer with you?